ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Photometric redshifts

-For \textsc{zphot} we adopted \cite{Bruzual2003} templates, assumed exponentially declining Star Formation Histories (SFH) with timescale $\tau$ ranging from 0.1 to 15 Gyr, and included nebular emission lines according to \cite{Castellano2014} and \cite{Schaerer2009}; metallicity can assume values of 0.02, 0.2, 1 and 2.5 times Solar and the age is allowed to vary from 10 Myr to the age of the Universe at a given redshift; finally, we adopted a \cite{Calzetti2000} extinction law with E(B-V) in the range 0--1.1.
+We estimated photometric redshifts on our `optimal' catalogues using the software packages \textsc{zphot} \citep{Fontana2000} and \textsc{EAzY} \citep{Brammer2008}.
+For \textsc{zphot}, we adopted templates from \cite{Bruzual2003} and we assumed exponentially declining star formation histories (SFHs), with timescales, $\tau$, ranging from 0.1 to 15 Gyr.
+We included nebular emission lines according to \cite{Castellano2014} and \cite{Schaerer2009}.
+We considered metallicity values of 0.02, 0.2, 1, and 2.5 times Solar and the age was allowed to vary from 10 Myr to the age of the Universe at a given redshift.
+Finally, we adopted a \cite{Calzetti2000} extinction law with E(B-V) in the range of 0--1.1.

-For \textsc{EAzY} we made three runs, one with the pre-defined set of templates \texttt{eazy\_v1.3} and the other two with the ones presented by \citet{Larson2023} (we used the FSPS + Set 1 + Set 3 or ``LyaReduced'' and FSPS Set 1 + Set 4 or ``Lya'' combinations, as suggested by the authors; see \texttt{https://ceers.github.io/LarsonSEDTemplates}).
-So we end up with four redshift estimates, which we list in our final catalogs.
+For \textsc{EAzY}, we carried out three runs: one with the pre-defined set of templates \texttt{eazy\_v1.3} and the other two with the two sets from the ones presented by \citet{Larson2023}.
+We used the FSPS + Set 1 + Set 3 or `LyaReduced' and FSPS Set 1 + Set 4 or `Lya' combinations, as suggested by the authors\footnote{\texttt{https://ceers.github.io/LarsonSEDTemplates}}).
+So we end up with four redshift estimates, which we list in our final catalogues.